Color: Color vision deficiency

 A color vision deficiency causes an individual to perceive a smaller gamut of colors than the standard observer with normal color vision.
 The effect can be mild, having lower "color resolution" (i.e. anomalous trichromacy), moderate, lacking an entire dimension or channel of color (e.g. dichromacy), or complete, lacking all color perception (i.e. monochromacy).
 Most forms of color blindness derive from one or more of the three classes of cone cells either being missing, having a shifted spectral sensitivity or having lower responsiveness to incoming light.
 In addition, cerebral achromatopsia is caused by neural anomalies in those parts of the brain where visual processing takes place.

 Some colors that appear distinct to an individual with normal color vision will appear metameric to the color blind.
 The most common form of color blindness is congenital red–green color blindness, affecting ~8% of males.
-Individuals with the strongest form of this condition (dichromacy) will experience blue and purple, green and yellow, teal and gray as colors of confusion, i.e. metamers.
+Individuals with the strongest form of this condition (dichromacy) will experience blue and purple, green and yellow, teal, and gray as colors of confusion, i.e. metamers.

 Tetrachromacy

 Outside of humans, which are mostly trichromatic (having three types of cones), most mammals are dichromatic, possessing only two cones.
-However, outside of mammals, most vertebrate are tetrachromatic, having four types of cones, and includes most, birds, reptiles, amphibians and bony fish.
+However, outside of mammals, most vertebrates are tetrachromatic, having four types of cones.
+This includes most birds, reptiles, amphibians, and bony fish.
 An extra dimension of color vision means these vertebrates can see two distinct colors that a normal human would view as metamers.
 Some invertebrates, such as the mantis shrimp, have an even higher number of cones (12) that could lead to a richer color gamut than even imaginable by humans.

 The existence of human tetrachromats is a contentious notion.
 As many as half of all human females have 4 distinct cone classes, which could enable tetrachromacy.
 However, a distinction must be made between retinal (or weak) tetrachromats, which express four cone classes in the retina, and functional (or strong) tetrachromats, which are able to make the enhanced color discriminations expected of tetrachromats.
 In fact, there is only one peer-reviewed report of a functional tetrachromat.
 It is estimated that while the average person is able to see one million colors, someone with functional tetrachromacy could see a hundred million colors.